freebsd/kyua/INSTALL.md

     $ cd /usr/local/kyua && kyua test

+The following configuration variables are specific to the 'kyua' test suite and can be given to Kyua with arguments of the form `-v test_suites.kyua.<variable_name>=<value>`:

+* `run_coredump_tests`:
+  **Possible values:** `true` or `false`.
+  **Default:** `true`.

+  Avoids running tests that crash subprocesses on purpose to make them dump core.
+Such tests are particularly slow on macOS, and it is sometimes handy to disable them for quicker development iteration.

-And if you see any tests fail, do not hesitate to report them in:
+If you see any tests fail, do not hesitate to report them in:

     https://github.com/jmmv/kyua/issues/